gabrielhuang/awesome-few-shot-object-detection/README.md

 Leaderboard, taxonomy, and curated list of few-shot object detection papers.

-Please check out our [survey on few-shot and self-supervised object detection](https://arxiv.org/abs/2110.14711) for an introduction to those topics.
+Please check out our [survey on few-shot and self-supervised object detection](https://arxiv.org/abs/2110.14711) for an introduction to these topics.